top of page

 d.
 4 points for each save

-1. One player at each infield position
+1. One player at each infield field position

 2. Three outfielders

-3. Four pitchers (starting and/or relief)
+4. Five pitchers (starting and/or relief)

 C. Ties

-1. Add collective points of the top three non-starters of the tied teams.
+1. Add collective points of the top three non-starters of the tied teams

 II.
 PRE-DRAFT